ddobric/neocortexapi-classification/MySEProject/Documentation/Readme.md

 # Project:	Analyse Image Classification on Simple Shapes

 ## Project Description
-Previously the Image Classification solution has been implemented.
-Our task is to implement a program that uses the exsisting solution as a library and start a training of learning shapes.
-Our group has used the simple shapes such as Circle, Rectangle, Triangle and Star images for training the model.

-Our task is to change various learning parameters and to find the best fit that shows image classification.
-Most important learning parameters are: Global/Local Inhibition, Potential Radius, Local Area Density and NumofActiveColumnsPerInArea and demonstrate how these parameters influence learning.
+The Image classification project is previously implemented using HTM algorithm and using NeoCortex API, where our primary task to experiment with simple shapes(circle, rectangle, square, triangle and star) on the spatial pooler parameters: Global/Local Inhibition, Potential Radius, Local Area Density and NumofActiveColumnsPerInArea and demonstrate how these parameters influence learning and generate a Best fit correlation matrix.

-We must provide the learning code and possibly some prediction code.
-After learning user should use your code and test the quality of learning.
-For example, the user after learning enter the image “Circle”.
+Further, The training data needs to be used for feature prediction of any given input image For example, the user after learning enter the image “Circle”.
 The prediction code provide a set of predicting results like: “Circle – 73%, Rectangle 14%, Triangle - 11%”.

  ## Setup for Learning and Prediction